FurSquared/main-site/hotel.md

 ---
 layout: page
 full-width: true
-title: Hotel and Milwaukee Area Information
+title: Hotels and Area Information
 subtitle: Welcome back to our historic venue!
 Keep Reading for Information on our hotels, the Baird Center, parking, travel, and dining!
 ---
 <div align="center">